autopkg/jss-recipes/README.md

 Finally, a check with `plutil -lint <recipe_name>` should pass.

 ---

+## Upgrading from the old jss-recipes

+If you're currently subscribed to the old [sheagcraig/jss-recipes](https://github.com/sheagcraig/jss-recipes) repository and would like to smoothly transition to this new autopkg/jss-recipes repository, [we've prepared some instructions here which will assist you with that transition](https://github.com/autopkg/jss-recipes/blob/master/UPGRADE.md).

 ## Getting help
 Here are some basic steps for determining where to troubleshoot: